UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 6. Select **Availability set** for the **Associated to** option, then select the availability set that you created in the previous section.

-7. Click the **+ Add a target network IP configuration** button, select the first VM you created in the previous section and select the network IP to be associated with the back end pool.
+7. Click the **+ Add a target network IP configuration** button, select the first VM you created in the previous section and select the network IP to be associated with the back-end pool.

 8. Repeat step 7 for the second VM.

    ![Add a backend pool](images/azs-browser-add-backend-pool.png)

-9. Click **OK**
+9. Click **OK**.

 ### Create a health probe

-When creating a load balancer, a health probe is used to monitor the status of your application.
-In Azure Stack, the health probe adds and removes VMs from the load balancer backend pool based on their current status.
+When creating a load balancer, you can use a health probe to monitor the status of your application.
+In Azure Stack, the health probe adds and removes VMs from the load balancer back-end pool based on their current status.

-1. Navigate to your load balancer by clicking on **All services** in the favourites panel, then selecting **Load balancers** under the networking section.
+1. Navigate to your load balancer by clicking **All services** in the favourites panel, then selecting **Load balancers** under the networking section.

-2. Select the load balancer you created earlier from the list.
+2. From the list, select the load balancer you created earlier.

 3. In the blade for your load balancer, select **Health Probes** under the **Settings** section.